Portfolio Diversification

 What is portfolio diversification?

 The fundamental concept of portfolio diversification rests on the premise that distinct assets carry different levels of risk and potential returns.
-Through maintaining a blend of assets with minimal or inversely correlated price movements, favorable performance in certain assets can counterbalance adverse performance in others amidst market fluctuations.
+Through maintaining a blend of assets with minimal or inversely correlated price movements, favourable performance in certain assets can counterbalance adverse performance in others amidst market fluctuations.

-2 Major Types of portfolio diversification
+Key aspects of portfolio diversification

 Examples of portfolio diversification